Code-Institute-Submissions/oksanaokhten-green-feet_MayResub/README.md

 ### **Known Bugs**
 - On my Galaxy S10 Hero-image is jumps (getting a little bigger) when I start scrolling the page.
   And scrolling process isn't smooth through the image.
 Light grey strip is shown for a moment on the bottom of it.
+  After changing the Hero-Image size to smaller version, loading process is quick and scrolling is smooth.
 ## **Deployment**
 ### **GitHub Pages**
 The project was deployed on GitHub Pages using the following steps: